Yahweasel/libav.js/README.md

-This is a compilation of the libraries associated with handling audio in ffmpeg—libavformat, libavcodec, libavfilter, libavutil and libswresample—for emscripten, and thus the web.
+This is a compilation of the libraries associated with handling audio in ffmpeg—libavformat, libavcodec, libavfilter, libavutil and libswresample—for WebAssembly and asm.js, and thus the web.
+It is compiled via emscripten.
 This compilation exposes the *library* interface of ffmpeg, not ffmpeg itself, and there is a separate project by a different author, ffmpeg.js, if what you need is ffmpeg.

+In short, this is a pure JavaScript and WebAssembly system for low-level audio and video encoding, decoding, muxing, demuxing, and filtering.

 Include libav-`version`-`variant`.js to use libav.js.
 The variants are discussed below.